Slenderman00/generic-streaming/readme.md

 difficulty of setting up a local IPv6 network.
 Using IPv4 makes the instructions easier to follow.
 \
 This project only works on Linux, using iptables and **not nftables**.
+\
+We forgot to add the client service to all our diagrams as we were using a development version of the client service until late in the project.
+The client service is a frontend service that is used to interact with the other services.
+It works exactly like the other services except for being containers of nginx.

 # Instructions